wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * Unzip and upload the wppa plugin folder to wp-content/plugins/
 * Make sure that the folder wp-content/uploads/ exists and is writable by the server (CHMOD 755)
 * Activate the plugin in WP Admin -> Plugins.
+* If, after installation, you are unable to upload photos, check the existance and rights (CHMOD 755) of the folders wp-content/uploads/wppa/ and wp-content/uploads/wppa/thumbs/.
+In rare cases you will need to create them manually.

 == Frequently Asked Questions ==